motion/orbit/notes/next.md

 - make keyboard and everything smooth and fast with no jitter

-# Project Results

-- fine tune the plain sql searches quite a bit
-- fix various bugs in filtering and searching
-- enable fts5 and integrate with filtering system
-- get cosal better integrated and design data set to test its capabilities

-# Project BugBusters

-- lots of sync stuff, space saving, smarter sync startegies, etc

-## in depth...

-- cosal
-  - play around more with cosal, figure out if we can do any interesting relevancy
-  - put some UX together with nice peek windows to do relevancy with things
-- look into better topic based search / high level search

-  - generate topics in desktop - show them in quickresults?

-- location as a model
-  - lets us query locations for sub-searches

-## profiles beta:

-- quick actions: talk in slack, send email
-- bigger, beautiful overview design

 # next / ideas

 - find by type (file / link is helpful)
-- search results date strategy:
-  - do separators based on time periods:
-  - do by day for first week within the current month
-  - do by month after that
 - Fix empty profiles from gmail contacts import
   - Toggle select all button in table view
-- fix highlight index click interaction
 - fix integration buttons styling and going inactive after click
 - cmd+z undo in search area (needs to work with toggles...)
-- hoverGlow needs fix for x/left just like top/y
-- @mcro/color: increaseContrast, decreaseContrast
 - hmr: doesn't store.unmount stores often